-The Russian, East European, and Eurasian Studies Center at the University of Pittsburgh is proud to offer an online masterclass series focused on Eurasian studies.
+The Center for Russian, East European, and Eurasian Studies at the University of Pittsburgh is proud to offer an online masterclass series focused on Eurasian studies.
 The series provides a forum for experts to offer an instructional introduction to a specialized form of knowledge.
 The workshops are eclectic in terms of topics, but are united by the fact that they each offer a path toward skills and techniques not easily learnable in books or even a university classroom.
 These workshops offer an opportunity for doctoral students and scholars to expand their intellectual horizons, as well as a glimpse "under the hood" into cutting-edge research.

 PLEASE NOTE that registrations are limited and will be confirmed on a first-come, first-serve basis for Ph.D. students and faculty.